Medical examiner ID's man found shot to death after rollover crash on I-94 near South Holland

 The man died from his injuries, police said.

-The Cook County Medical Examiner identified the man as 50-year-old Erick Fatterwhite.
+The Cook County Medical Examiner identified the man as 50-year-old Eric Satterwhite.

 A portion of the expressway along with the ramp from I-294 and I-80 ramp to northbound I-94 was shutdown while police investigate.
 The expressway was reopened by 5 a.m.
 Sunday.